gbdev/pandocs/content/Video_Display.md

-CAUTION: Stopping LCD operation (Bit 7 from 1 to 0) may be performed during V-Blank ONLY, disabling the display outside of the V-Blank period may damage the hardware.
+CAUTION: Stopping LCD operation (Bit 7 from 1 to 0) may be performed during V-Blank ONLY, disabling the display outside of the V-Blank period may damage the hardware by burning in a black horizontal line similar to that which appears when the GB is turned off.
 This appears to be a serious issue, Nintendo is reported to reject any games that do not follow this rule.

 V-blank can be confirmed when the value of LY is greater than or equal to 144.
 When the display is disabled the screen is blank (white), and VRAM and OAM can be accessed freely.

 When re-enabling the LCD, it will immediately start at LY = 0, meaning it will immediately start drawing.
+The first frame after the LCD is reenabled is completely white, though the LCD memory access pattern is as usual.

 #### LCDC.6 - Window Tile Map Display Select